avivrosenberg/avivr.net-quartz/content/index.md

 # avivr.net

+## Hello!

-Hello and welcome to my home folder on the web.
+Welcome to my home on the web.

-I write about things I'm interested in, especially when I don't want to forget about them.
-This would be mainly around machine learning and statistics, but might include other stuff too.
+I write about things I'm interested in, especially when I want to understand them better.
+Or if I just don't want to forget.
+This would be mainly around machine learning and data science, but might include other stuff too.

 This site is relatively new, so I'm still porting over content into it.

-In the meantime you can check out some recent [[Posts/|posts]] or learn more [[About me|about me]].
+In the meantime, you can check out some recent [[Posts/|posts]] or learn more [[About me|about me]].